kidde60/Book-store-app/README.md

-# Bookstore: Use Redux in React components.
+# Bookstore: connect to API

->In this step you will use Redux store to display books.
-You will also add some UI elements to your components and make them dispatch actions.
-NOTE: editing an existing book and updating the progress is not part of this step.
-Neither is the styling of the application's components.
+>In this project, you will connect your React-Redux application to an existing API to create and remove books in a remote server.
 ## Built With

 - HTML